-Super-spy James Bond (Sean Connery, The Man Who Would Be King) is sent to Miami Beach, Florida, to keep an eye on a mysterious gold dealer, Auric Goldfinger (Gert Fröbe, Those Magnificent Men in Their Flying Machines), who is suspected of running an international smuggling gold operation.
+British spy James “007” Bond (Sean Connery, The Man Who Would Be King) is sent to Florida, USA, to keep an eye on a mysterious businessman, Auric Goldfinger (Gert Fröbe, Those Magnificent Men in Their Flying Machines), who is suspected of running an international smuggling gold operation and other illegal activities.

 Reaction & Thoughts: